GoDaddy's IPO to value web-hosting company at up to $2.87 billion

 "GoDaddy is a much more seasoned company than Box," said Josef Schuster, founder of IPO investment firm IPOX Schuster LLC.

 The Internet domain registrar, many of whose Super Bowl advertisements featured race car driver Danica Patrick, had filed to go public in 2006.
-It later withdrew, citing unfavorable market conditions.
+It later withdrew, citing unfavourable market conditions.

 After the offering, KKR's class A share stake will fall to 23.9 percent from 27.9 percent.
 The private equity firm would continue to hold 20.9 percent of GoDaddy's class B shares.